sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/ProductReviews/General.md

 <br>

-### Do to refer to unfavorable reviews as negative or use the term in the application.
+### Consider not refering to unfavorable reviews as negative or use the term in the application.

 Instead of 'Top Negative Review', you can use 'Top Critical Review'.